-3.9.3 Example of Activation and Deactivation
+3.10.3 Example of Activation and Deactivation

-An activation and deactivation procedure between an OCTAT-P and an IBC or ISAC-P TE in TE mode over the U{PN} interface line is shown in figure 16.
+An activation and deactivation procedure between an OCTAT-P and an IBC or ISAC-P TE in TE mode over the U{PN} interface line is shown in Figure 3-3.
 It illustrates how the state machines of the respective modes interwork to facilitate activation and deactivation.
 In this case activation was initiated by an AR request at the terminal side and deactivation by a DR command at the LT side.
 Activation could also be initialized at the LT side using an AR request.

-Figure 22 Example for an ISAC®-P TE <---> OCTAT-P Activation and Deactivation
+Figure 3-9 Example for an ISAC®-P TE <---> OCTAT-P Activation and Deactivation

-Note: T1: $< 250 \,\mu s$ time for error free level detection
+Note: T1: < 250 us time for error free level detection